Indiana Renter's Deduction

 You can deduct up to $3,000 or the amount of rent paid, whichever is less.
 Example: Emily paid $4,800 in rent on her principal place of residence.
 She will claim a $3,000 renter's deduction.

 Note: Keep copies of your rental receipts, landlord identifying information and lease agreements as the Department can require you to provide this information.
-For more information about this deduction, see Income Tax Information Bulletin #38.
+For more information about this deduction, see the instructions or Income Tax Information Bulletin #38.